The Process

 Inquiry

 I’d love to hear from you!
 Contact me and tell me a little about what you’re working on.
 Include genre, brief summary, target audience, where you are in the process, and your main concerns.
-Feel free to tell me a little about yourself as well—whether you’re a first time author, what other writing you’ve done, and what kind of help you’re looking for.
+Feel free to tell me a little about yourself as well—whether you’re a first-time author, what other writing you’ve done, and what kind of help you’re looking for.
 You can send a sample at this time or after I respond to let you know if it’s a project I’d like to take on.
-I usually use Microsoft Word’s track changes feature for all of my edits, but if you don’t have Word, you can put your manuscript in Google Docs or send me a Scrivener file if that’s what you use.
+I edit in Microsoft Word or Google Docs.

 Sample Edit